Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): System Behavior Analysis and Switching Laws for the Time-Optimal Control Problem

 ``$\Leftrightarrow$" is evidently an equivalence relation among the set of feasible time-optimal control problems, which ensures the well-definedness of \eqref{eq:definition_state_optimal_manifold}.
 Intuitively, $\manifold_{k}\left(\vxf,\vM\right)$ consists of time-optimal trajectories for $k$-th order sub-problem, with high-dimensional components of states additionally.
-The following proposition provides the nature of $\manifold_{k}\left(\vxf,\vM\right)$.
+Noting that differential properties of $\manifold_{k}\left(\vxf,\vM\right)$ are not utilized in this work, this paper names it as a ``manifold'' to establish its geometric intuition as a hypersurface, as shown in Fig. \ref{fig:demos_manifold}.
+The following proposition indicates that elements in $\manifold_{k}\left(\vxf,\vM\right)$ are uniquely determined by their first $k$ components.